 The topics of seminars are chosen according to the needs of the regional markets in collaboration with local co-sponsors.
 Staff members of insurance companies with expertise in these areas and the institute's staff are sent from Japan as lecturers and coordinators.

-Due to COVID-19 related travel restrictions, the Overseas Seminar 2020 for insurance industry professionals in Vietnam was held online in an on-demand format.
+Due to COVID-19 related travel restrictions, the Overseas Seminar 2021 for insurance industry professionals in Indonesia was held online in an on-demand format.

 Since its inception in 1993 to its 29th session in 2022, approx. 6,000 participants have attended the seminars.